folio-org/eureka-setup/eureka-cli/README.md

 ### Upgrade a module

 The upgrade command opens up the possibility to either upgrade or downgrade a particular module to a specific SNAPHOT or other versions, including the released ones.
+In order for it to work, we need to have the Maven CLI configured globally (see how to [install](https://maven.apache.org/install.html) and [configure](https://maven.apache.org/configure.html) Maven for your OS).

 - To upgrade a module, pass the module name together with the path to the cloned repository, which we will be use to build the artifact before making the container image